symfony/symfony-docs/quick_tour/the_view.rst

 Escaping Variables
 ------------------

-Twig is configured to automatically escapes all output by default.
+Twig is configured to automatically escape all output by default.
 Read Twig `documentation`_ to learn more about output escaping and the Escaper extension.